-- 1 L vegetable stock
+- 1.2 litres vegetable stock

-- Natural yogurt
+- 2 tbsp Natural yoghurt

-- Fresh coriander
+- Fresh coriander leaves

-- When the vegetables are soft the soup is done, use a hand held blender to blend the soup to a smooth consistency.
+- When the vegetables are soft the soup is done, use a handheld blender to blend the soup to a smooth consistency.
 Serve with the topping listed if you like and some good bread.

 - Stock - I used one vegetable stock cube to make 1.2 litres of stock.
 Make sure your stock is vegetarian, to make this soup vegan or gluten-free all you need to do is use the relevant stock.

 - Storing/freezing/reheating - Any leftovers can be stored in an airtight container in the fridge once cooled.
 It can be reheated on the hob, you may need to add a little water to loosen the soup.
 This soup freezes well, leave it to cool then transfer to a suitable container.
 Use within 3 months.
 Defrost in the fridge overnight then reheat on the hob.

 - Nutritional Information - is approximate and is calculated using an online nutrition tool.
 It is based on one serving of four and does not include topping such as yoghurt or seeds.

 - Weights and measurements - For US readers, I use Cuisipro measuring cups and spoons, and a Pyrex measuring jug for liquids.
 These are the industry standard.
 Cup/spoon volumes can differ from brand to brand, for accuracy.
 For best results, I recommend weighing all ingredients if possible.

 *This recipe was first published on Jan 7, 2016.
 It has now been updated with new photos, nutritional information and a step by step guide.